EMDR TEAM

 During EMDR:

- The emotional intensity of the memory decreases
+•  The emotional intensity of the memory decreases

- The memory becomes less vivid and more distant
+•  The memory becomes less vivid and more distant

- New, adaptive beliefs (e.g., “I am safe now,” “It wasn’t my fault”) begin to emerge
+•  New, adaptive beliefs (e.g., “I am safe now,” “It wasn’t my fault”) begin to emerge.

- The body also releases the physical tension tied to the trauma
+•  The body also releases the physical tension tied to the trauma

 This approach supports healing not just cognitively, but emotionally and somatically.
+The above clinicians offer EMDR, please call our office for their availability.